Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed Day 9 on 30 day CSS3 course, messed up the day's I was on earlier.
 Started the JavaScript track at SoloLearn.
 Need to take a break from freeCodeCamp and learn more JavaScript.

 Thoughts: Just keep coding....

+Day 13: January 4, 2018

+Today's Progress: Completed Day 10 on 30 day CSS3 course.
+Worked on the SoloLearn JavaScript course.

+Thoughts: Eventually I will get this.